 The Art of Indian Dance Class

 To get into the upbeat Diwali mood, join an Indian dance class at a local dance studio.
-Sonalee’s Dance Studio in Edison and Nritya Creations Academy of Dance in Edison teach various genres of dances, including Bhangra and Bollywood, as well as fitness classes with Indian dance choreography.
+Sonalee’s Dance Studio in Edison and Nritya Creations Academy of Dance in Iselin teach various genres of dances, including Bhangra and Bollywood, as well as fitness classes with Indian dance choreography.
 During the lead-up to Diwali, there are sessions featuring choreography to famous Bollywood tracks.

 Food is an essential part of the Diwali celebration.
 Little morsels of fried snacks including samosas, chaat, Pakora, and many more are nibbled throughout the day with masala chai.
-Rich, elaborately-prepared meals are shared daily among families, which often consist of creamy dals, aromatic curries, puffy fritters fried in ghee, and smooth, richly-spiced puddings.
+Rich, elaborately-prepared meals are shared daily among families, which often consist of creamy dals; aromatic curries, puffy fritters fried in ghee; and smooth, richly-spiced puddings.

 For snacks, head to local markets like Narmada Indian Groceries in Clifton or Go Fresh Produce Market and Indian Groceries in Paramus where shoppers can mix and match small portions of Indian street food cheerfully displayed in glass cases.

 For authentic Indian cuisine in the area, there are tons of great options that include Apna Punjab Indian Restaurant in Bloomfield, Tashan: Divine Indian Dining in West Caldwell, Jalwa in Montclair, BayLeaf Redefined Indian Cuisine in South Orange, and Tandoori Chef 2 in Maplewood.

 Mithai, or Indian sweets, are perhaps the most looked-forward-to part of the Diwali food tradition.
 The sweets come in countless variations but are all enjoyable for their warm, nutty flavors, thanks to the generous use of ghee, nuts, dried fruit, and tropical spices.